April 11, 2018

 Other than preventing or capturing crimes, if used in a retail environment, a camera can be used to track customer movements, allowing for analyzation and improving the flow of traffic.
 Think monitoring a grocery market – each food item is meticulously planned out.
 Why is milk in the back of the store?
 So customers walk through the whole store, possibly seeing something they didn’t know they wanted and making an extra purchase.

 With a number of hidden ROIs on a security camera system, it will likely be worth just the indirect savings to install a new or better system.
-The virtual guard can do more at a fraction of the cost – though won’t be on the ground instantly, requiring the intervention of law enforcement.
+The virtual security officer can do more at a fraction of the cost – though won’t be on the ground instantly, requiring the intervention of law enforcement.
 Even so, the ROI is likely to outweigh the costs and time needed to staff the site.
 Combine this information with the crime statistics of your area, and you will have an excellent picture of what the return on an investment of a security system will be.